 ❋ A ghost on a cot scared Yogananda a lot, the later world guru.

 ❋ Screaming "Ghost!
 Ghost!" could be a sign of an imbalance, but doesn't necessarily mean they're coming for you in reality.
 There is often more to take into account too.

-But those who brood over Yogananda books may soon discover that in once place of Yogananda's famous Autobiography of a Yogi, Babaji breaks a wondrous promise for a trifle.
-Note well.
+But those who brood over Yogananda books may soon discover that in once place of Yogananda's famous Autobiography of a Yogi, Babaji changes a wondrous promise he had given, and why?
+Because of a trifle, as he called it.
 He did it to a follower, Lahiri, according to Autobiography of a Yogi, chap.
 34 .
 But in SRF the guru-given airy belief is that Babaji takes responsibility - "Babaji compassionately promised to assume life-after-life responsibility for the spiritual welfare of all faithful and loyal Kriya Yogis who have been initiated by duly authorized Kriya teachers."
 Autobiography of a Yogi (13th ed.
 Los Angeles: Self- Realization Fellowship (SRF), 1998:276n).